TravisWheelerLab/polyA/README.md

 #### Prior Counts Files

-TODO(Kaitlin): Explain what this does and why a user might want it

-The command line option --priorCounts prior_counts.txt includes prior genome counts in confidence calculations (see paper for more details)
+Default confidence calculations assume a uniform distribution over all competing queries.
+In the case of non uniform priors, the command line option --prior-counts prior_counts.txt includes prior genome counts in confidence calculations (see paper for more details).

 TODO(Kaitlin): Add link to paper